Mr. Zsasz: Don't ask. Just run.

 - Batman's Long Runner status and the massive size of his Rogues Gallery mean that he has faced many foes.
 However, these stand out as the worst of the worst.

-- Batman's Arch-Enemy The Joker has repeatedly established himself as the most psychopathic and evil villain that Batman has ever faced.
-A Monster Clown with a Multiple Choice Past, the Joker's love of breaking the law has made him commit every crime there is, from the laughably absurd to some of the most horrifying atrocities imaginable.
-Everything he does is based on what his disturbed sense of humor deems funny.
-Over the course of his long career the Joker has: crippled Barbara Gordon and tried to psychologically torture her father into madness; sold nuclear weapons to terrorists, savagely beat Jason Todd with a crowbar, then killed him and Jason's mother with a time bomb; repeatedly emotionally and physically abused his girlfriend, Harley Quinn, going so far as to try to kill her multiple times; attempted to infect the entire world by poisoning the atmosphere with Joker-venom when he believed he was dying; tried to kill every newborn baby in Gotham in order to break the city's spirit, killing Commissioner Gordon's second wife, Sarah Essen, in the process; and in the Emperor Joker storyline stole the powers of Mister Mxyzptlk, becoming a nigh-omnipotent god-like being who turned the world into a hellish caricature of itself, tortured Batman to death only to revive him and repeat the process continuously until Batman was driven insane, devoured everyone in China, and attempted to wipe out all of existence.
-Normally without any superpowers to speak of, through sheer force of will, sadism, and an overwhelming desire to gain his nemesis's attention, the Joker has managed to murder thousands of innocent people, endangered countless more, and earned the honor of being a monster so vile that even other supervillains scare themselves by telling tales of his exploits.
+- The Joker, a sadistic Monster Clown with a Multiple Choice Past, is Batman's Arch-Enemy.
+Over the course of his long career, despite being mostly without superpowers, he has: crippled Barbara Gordon and tried to psychologically torture her father into madness; sold nuclear weapons to terrorists; savagely beat Jason Todd with a crowbar, then killed him and Jason's mother with a time bomb; repeatedly emotionally and physically abused his girlfriend, Harley Quinn, going so far as to try to kill her multiple times; attempted to infect the entire world by poisoning the atmosphere with Joker-venom when he believed he was dying; tried to kill every newborn baby in Gotham in order to break the city's spirit, killing Commissioner Gordon's second wife, Sarah Essen, in the process; and stealing the powers of Mister Mxyzptlk, becoming a nigh-omnipotent god-like being who turned the world into a hellish caricature of itself, tortured Batman to death only to revive him and repeat the process continuously until Batman was driven insane, devouring everyone in China, and attempting to wipe out all of existence.
+The Joker's sole motivation, in committing every crime there is, is amusement, based on what his disturbed sense of humor deems funny.

 - The first Black Mask, Roman Sionis, was a bored rich boy who grew to despise his social class, and then by extension, everyone else.
 Sionis murdered his parents when they disapproved of his fiancee and soon became the feared underworld kingpin Black Mask.
 His first victim was his ex-fiancee who he left hideously disfigured.
 Sionis makes a name for himself by being one of the most ruthless and evil of Gotham's crime lords, with a penchant for Cold-Blooded Torture.
 Two of his most noted victims were the first female Robin, Stephanie Brown, who Black Mask tortured with a power drill, among other implements in a brutal fashion that almost killed her.
 The second was to torture Selina Kyle's sister Maggie, as well as Maggie's husband.
 He did this by forcing Maggie to watch him dismember and butcher Maggie's husband, before forcing her to eat his eyes.
 With a black sense of humor, unbridled sadism and drive to destroy anything that even remotely stands in his way, Black Mask is one of Gotham's most evil denizens.